hburden/DAT255/README.md

 - Judgement and approach, the student should be able to:
 	- reflect on the choice of software engineering methods used in the project

-The [grading policy](README.md#examination) will be updated before the first lecture.
-The aim is to meet the requests from last year's [course evaluation][courseeval].

 ## Teachers